Topics

 - W. Li*, S. Yang,+ and P. Han (2020).
 Robust estimation for moment condition models with data missing not at random, Journal of Statistical Planning and Inference, 207, 246–254.

-- S. Yang and J. K. Kim (2020).
+- [Matching] S. Yang and J. K. Kim (2020).
 Asymptotic theory and inference of predictive mean matching imputation using a superpopulation model framework.
 Scandinavian Journal of Statistics, 47, 839–861.

 - S. Chen, S. Yang, and J.K.
 Kim (2020).
 Nonparametric mass imputation for data integration.
 Journal of Survey Statistics and Methodology, doi.org/10.1093/jssam/smaa036.